NtokozoMahlaela/To-Do-List-master/README.md

 ✅ To-Do List App

-A simple and responsive To-Do List application that helps users add, edit, delete, and organize tasks efficiently.
+A simple and responsive To Do List application that helps users add, edit, delete, and organize tasks efficiently.
 Tasks are stored locally in the browser or can be connected to a MongoDB database for persistence.

 🚀 Features

 ✔️ Add, Edit, Delete Tasks – Manage your daily tasks easily.
 ✔️ Mark Tasks as Completed – Keep track of completed work.
 ✔️ Task Categories – Categorize tasks as Personal or Business.